XimeraProject/ximeraLatex/luaxake/README.md

 - `--check` : do not do the actual compilations.
 (But as of 2025-01, the POST-PROCESSING is done!)
 - `--noclean` : by deafult, temporary files that are not needed for subsequent compilations are automatically deleted.
 This option keeps them available.

 - `-j`, `--jobs` : set maximum number of compiler command processes to run at the same time.
-Possible values: Any integer greater than 0.
+Possible values: Any number between 1 and 1000 (inclusive).
 Default value is 2

 - `--compile` target_list: overwrite the compilations to be done. targetlist can be a list of `pdf`, `html`, `handout.pdf`.
 E.g `--compile pdf,handout.pdf,html` generates three output files.